This post may contain affiliate links. Please see my disclosure policy for more details.

 7. RESTRICTED LIFESTYLE

-The pets you’ll be taking care of, particularly dogs, will need to be fed and walked at certain times, and regularly let out for the toilet.
-While cats are generally low maintenance, dogs can be very restricting on your schedule, and a lot of dog owners want a house sitter who can be at home for most of the day to keep them company.
+While cats are generally low maintenance, dogs can be very restricting on your schedule.
+A lot of dog owners want a house sitter who can be at home for most of the day to keep them company.
 You can’t nip off for any spontaneous weekends away or stay out all night either!

 8. ISOLATION